Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 operations in-place, perhaps via boolean masks.
 These constructions, while supported by `torch.compile`, hamper its performance.
-Changes like moving from in-place indexing to using `np.where`, writing the code in a branchless way, or avoid using in-place ops in favor of out-of-place ops can go a long way.
+Changes like moving from in-place indexing to using `np.where`, writing the code in a branchless way, or avoiding in-place ops in favor of out-of-place ops can go a long way.

 To write fast NumPy code, it is best to avoid loops, but sometimes they are unavoidable.
 When tracing through a loop, `torch.compile` will try to fully